Alyssa Carson: Early life and education

+In 2023, she received her Bachelor of Science in astrobiology from the Florida Institute of Technology.
+While in undergraduate school she was a member of the Gamma Phi Beta sorority.

+As of March 2024 she was a Doctor of Philosophy candidate at the University of Arkansas in the biology department under Timothy Kral.
+She taught several biology modules at the University of Arkansas between 2023 and 2025.

+Early interest in space

 Carson attended her first space camp in Huntsville, Alabama, at age seven and went on to attend six more.
 She remains the only person to attend every NASA space camp offered including those in Turkey and Canada.
 The nickname Blueberry, referred to as a call sign, was selected at space camp.